Rules on registration in the National Registry

 In Iceland, Registers Iceland (Þjóðskrá Íslands) handles registration of legal domicile and issues identification numbers (Id.
 Nos.).
 Nordic nationals who intend to live and work in Iceland for less than six months usually do not need to transfer their domicile to the country.
 If they need an Id.
-No., for example, for study or work, an employer, the Directorate of Labour or the school must apply for an Id.
+No., for example, for study or work, their employer, the Directorate of Labour or the educational institution must apply for an Id.
 No. for the person concerned

-Persons moving to Iceland from any other Nordic country who live and work in Iceland for more than six months have to transfer their domicile to the country.
-This is done either by visiting Registers Iceland or the office of the municipality where they reside and reporting their move.
+Persons who move to Iceland from one of the Nordic countries, and live and work in Iceland for more than 6 months, must transfer their legal domicile to Iceland.
+To do this you can either visit Registers Iceland in Reykjavík or the office of your local authority and submit a notice of your move.

 To report a move to Iceland from another Nordic country

-An individual who moves to Iceland from another Nordic country must report the change of address within one week of arrival.
-This is done in person at Registers Iceland or the office of the municipality of residence.
-The person will be registered in the National Registry from the date stated as the date of moving and Registers Iceland will notify the country of departure of the move.
-If the person gives notice of a move to Iceland after a week has elapsed from the actual date of the move, he/she will be registered in the National Registry from the date of notification of the move.
+A person who moves to Iceland from another Nordic country must report the change of address within one week of arrival.
+This is done in person at Registers Iceland or the office of municipality of residence.
+The person will be registered in the National Registry in Iceland from the date stated as the date of moving and Registers Iceland will notify the country of departure of the move.
+If the person gives notice of a move to Iceland after over a week has elapsed from the actual date of the move, he/she will be registered in the National Registry from the date of notification of the move.

 What to bring with you

-A passport or other valid travel document must be presented when notification is made of a move to Registers Iceland or the office of the municipality concerned.
+A passport or other valid travel document must be presented when notifying a move to Registers Iceland or the office of the municipality concerned.

 Registration of children

 The same rules on registration in the National Registry apply to children and adults.
-If a child is to move to Iceland from abroad, information must be provided on the child's legal custody.
+If a child is to move to Iceland from abroad, information must be provided on legal custody of the child.

 If a child moves from one parent to another or to a third party and parents have joint custody, an agreement must be presented from both parents on the change in the child's domicile attested to by a District Commissioner.
 This applies in particular to Icelandic children who are the subject of an agreement on child custody and legal domicile.
-Subject to the agreement, the child’s domicile is altered in the National Registry.
-This means that in the case of joint custody when a child moves abroad, transferring from one parent to another, an agreement on the child's domicile must always be concluded and attested to by a District Commissioner before the child leaves the country.
-The same applies when an unaccompanied child comes to Iceland when transferring from one parent to the other: information on the custody of the child must be available and an agreement on the child's domicile attested to by a District Commissioner .
+The child’s domicile will be entered in the National Registry based on the agreement.
+In the case of joint custody, this means that when a child moves abroad, transferring from one parent to another, an agreement on the child's domicile must always be concluded and attested to by a District Commissioner before the child leaves the country.
+The same applies when an unaccompanied child comes to Iceland when transferring from one parent to the other: information on the custody of the child must be available and an agreement on the child's domicile attested to by a District Commissioner.

 Identification number (Id.
 No.)

-All individuals registered in the National Registry receive an identification number.
+All persons registered in the National Registry receive an Id.
+No. (kennitala).
 Individuals who have received an Id.
 No. keep that number for their entire lifetime, even if they move from Iceland.